gordianknotC/nxp_note/flutter note/trouble shooting.md

 situation for further analysis.

 - #### UniqueKey Wrongly Used:
-  uniqueley implicates it is unique to itself which means its unique on
+  uniqueley implicates that it is unique to itself which means its unique on
-    every rebuild, hence highly unrelated to statefulWidget.
+    every rebuild, hence highly incorrespondent to statefulWidget.
 If wrongly
     used uniquekey to statefulWidget, it would force statefulWIdget to
     recreate